veltzer/demos-linux/misc/system_tap/README.txt

 How to run the scripts
 ======================
 - The scripts here should be run by a member of the 'stapusr' group.
-- Just as yourself to the three groups: 'stapusr', 'stapsys', 'stapdep'
+- Just as yourself to the three groups: 'stapusr', 'stapsys', 'stapdev'
 - They seem to fail in some way when they are not.
 - It does not suffice to add the user to the various '*stap*' groups.
 Here are my groups and sudo is still required: